 b.
 Gross or continued unsportsmanlike conduct;

 c.
-Physical violence directed toward a race official, participant, volunteer, spectator, or other person;
+Physical violence directed toward a race official, participant, volunteer, spectator, or another person;

 d.
 Any fraudulent act, such as falsifying name or age, filing a false affidavit or protest, or providing false information to USA Triathlon, the Board of Hearings and Appeals, or race officials;